stefan-bergstein/manuela-visual-inspection/ml/README.md

   - Inspect training dataset (image and labels)
   - Model training and validation
   - Convert model to onnx format and upload it to S3

+Note: the notebook's cells contain output messsages from a previous successful run.
+This is so you could explain the demo without actually run anything (i.e. no GPUs required, etc...).
+But in order to run the demo yourself, you need to run every cell successfully _once_, even if the outputs might suggest is has already run.

 ## Model Serving